 During the whole season individual tournaments are organised at the club level.
 Different handicap levels permit competitive matches between all members.

 Practically, and according weather conditions, the season starts in the middle of April and terminates at the end of October.
 Club members agree among themselves on the play time hours.
-Traditionally during the evening of every first Monday of the month a barbecue is organised at the clubhouse.
+Traditionally during the evening of every third Monday of the month a barbecue is organised at the clubhouse.

 The club includes players of all nationalities.
 A true melting pot of cultures!
 Croquet is really the social sport, the perfect opportunity to make real friends but also offering the possibility to further develop abilities to participate in tournaments abroad.